USA Customs Clearance Logo White

 Air conditioners are subject to regulations regarding energy efficiency and refrigerant use.
 Importers must ensure that the units comply with the Department of Energy's standards and EPA regulations regarding refrigerants.

-Speaking of refrigerants, these chemicals are at the center of most import regulations regarding window air conditioners.
+Speaking of refrigerants, these chemicals are at the center of most import regulations regarding AC units.
 Over the years, studies have shown that refrigerants belonging to the chemical groups of chlorofluorocarbons (CFCs) and hydrochlorofluorocarbons (HCFCs) have a profound negative impact on the ozone layer.

 As of 2020, the following refrigerants can only be sourced from recovery and reclamation.
 They are no longer legal to manufacture.